-The horizontal run of a condensate hose is usually too short to cause drainage problems, however, the horizontal run of the condensate line should be pinched at least 1 inch for every 10 feet of run in the direction of flow.
+The horizontal run of a condensate hose is usually too short to cause drainage problems, however pitch the horizontal run of the condensate line at least 1 inch for every 10 feet of run in the direction of flow.
 Avoid low points and unpitched piping since dirt collects in low or level areas and may cause stoppage and overflow.

-Install a condensate trap at each unit with the top of the trap positioned below the unit condesate drain connection.
+Install a condensate trap at each unit with the top of the trap positioned below the unit condensate drain connection.

-Figure 5 illustrates a typical trap and vent used with HS/HL/HP & VS/VL/VP Heat Pumps.
-Design the length of the trap (water-seal) based upon the amount of negative pressure on the drain pan.
+Figure 5 illustrates a typical trap and vent used with LCU Heat Pumps.
+Design the length of the trap (waterseal) based upon the amount of positive or negative pressure on the drain pan.
 As a rule, 1" of trap is required for each inch of negative pressure on the unit.

-Figure 5.
-Condensate Drain
+Figure 5 - Condensate Drain